 We all have a calling in the Church to serve and believe.

 To discern our calling in the Church, prayer is key.
 I recommend praying the Rosary on a daily basis.
-You can Google for a free one on-line by using the search words "Free Rosary" in quotes.
+You can Google for a free one on-line by using the search words the Rosary in quotes.

 If your parish has Adoration, I would encourage you to participate in that as well.
 Adoration can